moeed111/SQL_50_LeetCode/README.md

 # SQL_50_LeetCode
-This repository is for the Solution of SQL_50 on LeetCode
+This repository is for the Solution of SQL_50 on LeetCode .This is very suitable for SQL beginners